Like button: FriendFeed

-The like button on FriendFeed was announced as a feature on October 30, 2007 and was popularized within that community.
+The like button on FriendFeed was announced as a feature on October 30, 2007, and was popularized within that community.
 Later the feature was integrated into Facebook before FriendFeed was acquired by Facebook on August 10, 2009.

 Facebook

 The Facebook like button is designed as a hand giving "thumbs up".
 It was originally discussed to have been a star or a plus sign, and during development the feature was referred to as "awesome" instead of "like".
 It was introduced on 9 February 2009.
-In February 2016, Facebook introduced reactions - a new way to express peoples emotions to Facebook posts.
-Some reactions included "Love", "Haha", "Wow", "Sad", or "Angry".
+In February 2016, Facebook introduced reactions - a new way to express people's emotions to Facebook posts.
+These reactions include "Love", "Haha", "Wow", "Sad", and "Angry".

-The like button is a significant power sharing tool, as one "like" will make the post show up on friends' feed, boosting the algorithm to ensure the post is seen and interacted with in order to continue the cycle of engagement.
+The "like" button influences Facebook's algorithm by affecting how content is ranked and distributed in users' feeds.

-On the other hand, a study highlights the disadvantage of the “like” reaction in algorithmic content ranking on Facebook.
-The "like” button can increase the engagement, but can decrease the organic reach as a “brake effect of viral reach”.
+On the other hand, a study highlights the disadvantage of the "like" reaction in algorithmic content ranking on Facebook.
+The "like" button can increase the engagement, but can decrease the organic reach as a "brake effect of viral reach".

 YouTube

-In 2010, as part of a wider redesign of the service, YouTube switched from a star-based rating system to Like/Dislike buttons.
+In early 2010, as part of a broader redesign of the service, YouTube switched from a star-based rating system to Like/Dislike buttons.
 Under the previous system, users could rate videos on a scale from 1 to 5 stars; YouTube staff argued that this change reflected common usage of the system, as 2-, 3-, and 4-star ratings were not used as often.
 In 2012, YouTube briefly experimented with replacing the Like and Dislike buttons with a Google+ +1 button.

 In 2019, after the backlash from YouTube Rewind 2018, YouTube began considering options to combat "dislike mobs," including an option to completely remove the dislike button.
 The video is the most disliked video on YouTube, passing the music video for Justin Bieber's "Baby".

 On November 12, 2021, YouTube announced it will make dislike counts private, with only the content creator being able to view the number of dislikes on the back end, in what the company says is an effort to combat targeted dislike and harassment campaigns and encourage smaller content creators.

+On October 17, 2023, with an update on the website, views and likes will be updated periodically during the first 24 hours of a new video.
+Additionally, the Like button will "glow" when a creator asks their viewers to press the Like button.

+In addition to videos, each of their user comments also have its own set of Like and Dislike buttons since August 2007.
+The feature was originally implemented in a similar fashion to Reddit's system of Upvotes and Downvotes until a greater redesign of the comment system in September 2013 (initially oriented on Google+), since which – while comments continue to show their Likes count – Dislikes won't be made public and thus have no visible effect on a comment's rating.